dimon4ezzz/vk-audiomessage-sender/README.md

 }
 ```

-Please, wait for 2fa code prompt and say to shell this code.
+If needed (2fa activated): wait for 2fa code prompt and say to shell this code.

 At the end of this script you will see link to your message at full VK Web version.